rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 modernisation.

-[@flukejones][flukejones_twitter] has been very busy in the last 4 months completing many parts of ROOM4DOOM; rendering, subsystems for menus, statusbar, intermissions, and of course the actual gameplay - you can now complete Doom 1 in ROOM4DOOM.
+[@flukejones][flukejones_twitter] has been very busy in the last 4 months completing many parts of ROOM4DOOM; rendering, subsystems for menus, status bar, intermissions, and of course the actual gameplay - you can now complete Doom 1 in ROOM4DOOM.

-A recent Twitter thread has been cleaned up and expanded in to a blog post providing context to the project and a walk-through of the history.
+A recent Twitter thread has been cleaned up and expanded into a blog post providing context to the project and a walk-through of the history.
 You can view that [here][room4doom_blog].